bastronaut/aem_bootcamp/README.md

 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, templates, runmode specific configs as well as Hobbes-tests
 * ui.content: contains sample content using the components from the ui.apps
 * ui.tests: Java bundle containing JUnit tests that are executed server-side.
 This bundle is not to be deployed onto production.
-* ui.launcher: contains glue code that deploys the ui.tests bundle (and dependent bundles) to the server and triggers the remote JUnit execution

 ## How to build

-To build all the modules run in the project root directory the following command with Maven 3:

-    mvn clean install
+It is recommended to install the full bundle - including the content - on first run.
 If you have a running AEM instance you can build and package the whole project and deploy into AEM with

     mvn clean install -PautoInstallPackage